cs1302uga/cs1302-tutorials/scripts/scripts.md

    command, replacing `/path/to/bash` with the output of `which`:

    ```
-   $ stat /path/t/bash
+   $ stat /path/to/bash
    ```

-1. Create a regular text file called `cs1302-script.sh` and setup the first line so that it conforms the beforementioned requirements for an interpreter script.
+1. Create a regular text file called `cs1302-script.sh` and setup the first line so that it conforms to the beforementioned requirements for an interpreter script.
 Replace `interpreter` with the output of `which`, and exclude an optional arguments for now.
 It should look this: